War Memorial Veterans Building

 Beginning in 2011, the classic Beaux Arts-style landmark underwent a renovation and seismic upgrade.
 Glumac provided electrical engineering design services, along with interdisciplinary peer review.
 The original building systems were surveyed and deemed to be insufficient for the new programming, so Glumac upgraded the building to a new networked 4000 amp electrical service and designed all new power distribution infrastructure throughout.
 Glumac continued involvement well past the design phase, providing on-site oversight of all electrical installations, and supporting oversight for telecommunication, theatrical lighting, and theatrical audio/visual installations.
 Intelligent lighting controls were designed throughout the entire facility via a networked Lutron lighting system.

 The modernization included office space for the San Francisco Arts Commission, a new 4,400-square-foot art gallery, and upgraded backstage space for the Herbst Theatre.
-Glumac is metering lighting and HVAC loads in support of a pursuit of LEED Silver certification.
+Glumac MEP engineers are metering lighting and HVAC loads in support of a pursuit of LEED Silver certification.

 The War Memorial Veterans Building renovation and modernization earned the AIA San Francisco’s Special Commendation for Historic Preservation, the APWA National and Northern California Award for Project of the Year – Historical Restoration/Preservation over $75 million, and the SEAONC 2016 Excellence in Engineering Award of Merit in Historic Preservation.